ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 This happens due to different parsing pipelines:
   - `toDateTime('2000-01-01 00:00:00')` creates a new DateTime in a usual way, and thus `session_timezone` setting from query context is applied.
-  - `2000-01-01 00:00:00` is parsed to a DateTime inheriting type of `d` column, including DateTime's time zone, and `session_timezone` has no impact on this value.
+  - `2000-01-01 00:00:00` is parsed to a DateTime inheriting type of `d` column, including its time zone, and `session_timezone` has no impact on this value.

 Possible values: